edonizeti/sample-ecommerce-etl/README.md

 ## 1. Data Gathering

-Unhash the data (`/data/bi_data.zip`),extract it and, more importantly, place it in a data warehouse like Snowflake or Big Query so you can use it for the rest of the tasks in this challenge.
+1.1.
+Unhash the data (`/data/bi_data.zip`),extract it and, more importantly, place it in a data warehouse like Snowflake or Databricks so you can use it for the rest of the tasks in this challenge.

 ## 2. Data Cleaning